nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 (elaborate-fn [{:keys [count]}] count)
 ```

-This `elaborate` method expects a dictionary with the key `:count`, it evaluates
+This `elaborate` method expects a dictionary with the key `:count` and returns
-to the value associated with that key.
+the value associated with that key.
 It makes use of [ClojureScript's
 Destructuring][destructure] for brevity.
 The following code is equivalent:

 ```clojurescript